Page Reviewed / Updated - Feb. 2019

 The South Carolina Department of Disabilities and Special Needs (SCDDSN) must determine that the individual meets the criteria for having an intellectual disability or related disability, such as epilepsy, and requires a level of care present in an Intermediate Care Facility for individuals with Intellectual Disabilities (ICF/IID).

 The applicant’s countable resources cannot be greater than $2,000.
-Married applicants’ spouses may hold additional cash, investments, savings, or retirement accounts.
+If both spouses of a married couple are applying, each spouse can have up to $2,000 in assets.
+Married applicants’ spouses (non-applicant spouses) may hold additional cash, investments, savings, or retirement accounts.
+In 2019, this figure may be as much as $66,480.

-The state does not count the value of a home where the applicant or his/her spouse lives, if it is valued under $572,000.
-Jewelry, clothing, furniture, and irrevocable funeral trusts are some of the items that are not counted when calculating the total assets.
-For further information about spending down, asset exemptions, and planning for long term care benefits, families should consult a Medicaid planning attorney or related professional.
+The state does not count the value of a home where the applicant or his/her spouse lives, if it is valued under $585,000.
+Jewelry, clothing, furniture, and irrevocable funeral trusts, are some of the items that are not counted when calculating one's total assets.
+For further information about spending down to meet the asset limit, asset exemptions, and planning for long term care benefits, families should consult a Medicaid planning attorney or related professional.

 To apply for the Community Supports Waiver, contact the local county office of South Carolina Disabilities and Special Needs Board or visit their website.
 They can also be reached by calling (800) 289-7012.
 A service coordination provider assists each participant with his/her application.